CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/Quality-of-Service/RDMA-over-Converged-Ethernet-RoCE.md

 RoCEv2 congestion management uses RFC 3168 to signal congestion experienced to the receiver.
 The receiver generates an RoCEv2 congestion notification packet directed to the source of the packet.

-To configure RoCE with ECN:
+To enable RoCE with ECN:

 ```
 cumulus@switch:~$ nv set qos roce mode lossy